-Training on the act will be delivered to officers in October 2011 and to Members in February 2012.
+Training on the act will be delivered to officers in October 2011 and members on a date to be confirmed by the development working group.

+Backgr ound Papers

-Background Papers Document Place of Inspection The Ministry of Justice has produced detailed A quick start guide has also been published which guidance about the Act and procedures that sets out the key points. organisations can put in place to prevent bribery Bribery Act 2010: Guidance about commercial as well as a set of illustrative case studies which organisations preventing bribery (PDF 0.38mb 45 is very helpful. pages) Quick start guide (PDF 0.27mb 9 pages)
+Document Place of Inspection

+The Ministry of Justice has produced detailed guidance about the Act and procedures that organisations can put in place to prevent bribery as well as a set of illustrative case studies which is very helpful.